rosiaruuretto/termux-widget/README.md

 ```
 The `chmod` command will set the `icons` directory permissions to `0700`, but any files already in the directory will be set to `0600` which is recommended.

+#### Dynamic Shortcuts (Optional)

+When using minimalistic launchers it can be useful to have all the shortcuts as so called dynamic shortcuts.
+These shortcuts are only displayed in some search bars and are for example used by your messaging apps to suggest you recent chats.
+Creating or clearing these can be simply done from the `Termux:Widget` App Gui.
+For some launchers it might be necessary to regenerate the app shortcuts to display them correctly.
+Lookup the settings of your launcher to find such actions.

+##### Android Shortcut Limit

+Android forces a limit on how many shortcuts can be created per App.
+This can be easily changed if you have root permissions:
+`su -c 'settings put global shortcut_manager_constants max_shortcuts=1000'`

 #### `Draw Over Apps` permission (Optional)